 There are limits on how much pension you can build up before you become subject to a tax charge.
-The first is the annual allowance and is the amount by which your pension savings can increase in one year without becoming subject to a tax charge.
+The annual allowance and is the amount by which your pension savings can increase in one year without becoming subject to a tax charge.

-The annual allowance limit is currently £60,0004 (2024/25).
+The annual allowance limit is currently £60,0004.